 The Expanse has earned its critical acclaim and burgeoning fandom by a number of means, namely through its engaging writing, its clarity amidst a gigantic setting and the intriguing and spiky political climate that defines its universe.
 These elements are all integral parts of its success, however the quality and diversity of its cast is at the apex of all that is good about the sci-fi series.
-And perhaps at the top of that esteemed mountain is Shohreh Aghdashloo, the Iranian-born, Oscar-nominated actress who plays the extremely powerful, influential and deliciously Machiavellian character Chrisjen Avasarala.
+And perhaps up high on that esteemed mountain is Shohreh Aghdashloo, the Iranian-born, Oscar-nominated actress who plays the extremely powerful, influential and deliciously Machiavellian character Chrisjen Avasarala.
 Avasarala, a UN executive from Earth who works tirelessly towards preventing all-out war with Mars, has been lauded by fans and critics alike for her complexities, scheming and ruthlessness in her pursuit to defend the Earth at any cost.

 For such a multifaceted character to work, Shohreh tells us that preparation and embodiment for the role is absolutely essential.